zzaimeche/saltwikiclone/Home.md

 * New openSUSE branch: `openSUSE-2015.8.4` based on `v2015.8.4`

 * `git pull upstream 2015.8`
+   get the latest branch state from upstream

 * `git checkout v2015.8.4`
+  place git HEAD to the upstream release tag

 * `git checkout -b openSUSE-2015.8.4`
+  create the new openSUSE release branch

 * `git cherry-pick v2015.8.3..openSUSE-2015.8.3`
+  move all patches from the old openSUSE release branch to the new one this will automagically detect patches that were merge upstream you might run into conflicts if a openSUSE patch touches the same code area as an upstream commit go fix this conflict, then `git add ...`, `git cherry-pick --continue` resp. `git cherry-pick --allow-empty`

+* `git push opensuse openSUSE-2015.8.4`
+  pushes the new branch to opensuse